tokio-rs/website/content/docs/going-deeper/multiplex.md

 weight = 102
 +++

-Multiplexing is a method by which many concurrent requests can be issued over a single socket such that responses may be received in a different order than the issued requests.
-This allows the server to begin processing requests as soon as they are received and to respond to the client as soon as the request is processed.
+A *multiplexed* socket connection is one that allows many concurrent requests to be issued, with responses coming back in the order they are ready, rather than in the order requested.
+Multiplexing allows a server to begin processing requests as soon as they are received and to respond to the client as soon as the request is processed.
 Generally, multiplexed protocols will make better usage of available resources like TCP sockets.

 Since responses arrive out of order, a **request ID** is used to match reesponses with their associated requests.
 When the client issues a request, the request will be paired with an identifier.
 The server processes the request, and sends a response to the client paired with the same request identifier.
-This allows the client to receive the response and pair it with a request that it issued.
+This allows the client to match the response with the request that it issued.

 {{< figure src="/img/diagrams/multiplexing.png"
 caption="Flow of multiplexed requests and responses" >}}